 As soon as all the inhabitants are sheltered, it is possible to start thinking about everything else, above all food, carbon e medical camps.
 These are the three most important elements of Frostpunk whose absence can compromise the entire game.
 Coal is essential to keep the generator running, whose upgrades obviously correspond to a greater quantity of burnt coal.
 All this to keep people warm and ensure that do not get sick.
 In the event that this happens clearly they must absent themselves from the workplace, thus decreasing the income of the resource they were working on and thus forcing us to move some people, and occupy a bed in the infirmary, in which they can only work the specialists, extremely rare to find in our expeditions outside the crater.
 And obviously, everyone must eat.
 At first it is possible to get live by sending teams outside, at night and then return every morning but soon, through research, it is possible to start building greenhouses, and not only.
 But don't imagine that the workers are tireless self-employed, Age of Empires style.
 The game features a day-night alternation, with related work shifts that can also be extended, which increases discontent and also risks leading staff to get sick and die.

 The title, however, has a major flaw: the absence of procedurality.
 Each game sees the same events happen, the resources are always in the same fixed points and, after a few attempts, it is possible to memorize well what happens and to prepare well in advance.
 A pity but the software house has solved the problem by introducing new scenarios that act as real additional campaigns with constructions, skills and progress totally different from each other.
-For example, in the refugee scenario people constantly arrive at the camp, refugees fleeing from London, until the arrival of the Lords too, from which the real problems begin which lead to one of the five scheduled finals.
-Or the scenario dedicated to Winterhome, which puts us at the helm of a well-established city with many resources but which has enormous problems with the generator whose end we already know through the information obtained during the main campaign.
-Yet another scenario, L'Arca, gives you the goal of saving seeds from frost (he reminded me this place) using only Automaton.
+For example, in the refugee scenario, people constantly arrive at the camp, refugees fleeing London, until the Lords arrive, from which the real problems begin and lead to one of the five planned endings.
+Or the scenario dedicated to Winterhome, which puts us at the helm of a very stable city with many resources but which has enormous problems with the generator whose end we already know through the information obtained during the main campaign.
+Yet another scenario, The Ark, gives you the goal of saving seeds from frost (he reminded me this place) using only Automaton.
 In short, 11 bit studios was simply brilliant in creating a playful context like that of Frostpunk that can be declined and faced in many different ways.

 The game was run on the following configuration: